dodopayments/dodo-adapters/packages/betterauth/README.md

 - **Webhook Event Handling** - Real-time payment event processing with signature verification
 - **TypeScript Support** - Full type safety with TypeScript definitions

-> **⚠️ Server-Only Modules:** Webhook verification uses Node.js crypto and must only be imported in server contexts.
-Client-side code should import from the main package (the browser export automatically provides safe bundles) or explicitly from `@dodopayments/better-auth/client` to avoid bundling server dependencies.

 ## Installation

 ```bash